-Taser reported an 17.6 percent rise in third-quarter revenue, attributing growth to an extended upgrade program for its Taser X2 device.
-The Arizona-based company said it earned 7 cents per share, beating analyst estimatea of 4 cents.
-Taser develops and manufactures electronic control devices designed for use in law enforcement, military, corrections, private security and personal defense.
+Taser reported an 17.6 percent increase in third-quarter revenue, attributing growth to an extended upgrade program for its Taser X2 device.
+The Arizona-based company said it earned 7 cents per share, beating analyst estimates of 4 cents.
+Taser develops and makes electronic control devices designed for use in law enforcement, military, corrections, private security, and personal defense.

 Taser International Inc.

 You've reached the limit of 10 free articles a month

 Stay informed with unlimited access to Boston’s trusted news source.

 - High-quality journalism from the region’s largest newsroom

 - Convenient access across all of your devices

 - Subscriber-only access to exclusive offers, events, contests, eBooks, and more